Climate Change, Communication, Science, and Action

 What is climate change?
 What evidence do we have that it is happening?
 What are some key climate change impacts?
 Week 1 provides an overview to basic climate change science and impacts.

-Topics: Course introduction, Climate Change 101, Climate Change Evidence, Climate Change and Public Health, Climate Change and Water, Climate Change and Food
+Topics: Course introduction, Climate Change 101, Climate Change Evidence, Climate Justice, Introduction to Drawdown, Climate Change and Plastic, Climate Change and Public Health, Climate Change and Water, Climate Change and Food

-Week 5: Climate Smart Planning and Project Work (October 9-October 15)
+Week 5: Global Climate Negotiations & Project Work (October 1-October 7)

-During the week of November 5, participants will have the opportunity to sign up for virtual feedback sessions with instructors.
+During the week of October 1, participants will have the opportunity to sign up for virtual project feedback sessions with instructors.

 Frequently Asked Questions